-- (i) Uranium isotope is used as fuel in nuclear rector. - $(ii) \quad Isotope\ of\ cobalt\ is\ useful\ in\ treatment\ of\ cancer.$ - (iii) An isotope of iodine is used in the treatment of goiter.
+- (i) Uranium isotope is used as fuel in nuclear reactor. - (ii) Isotope of cobalt is useful in treatment of cancer. - (iii) An isotope of iodine is used in the treatment of goiter. - (iv) Carbon -14 is used in carbon dating.